SPIDER-WOMAN

 Modred the Mystic helps Jessica learn the truth about herself. |

-She ends up remaining there for decades, aging at a
+She ended up remaining there for decades, aging at a decelerated rate,

-decelerated rate, and emerged only 17-years-old with her new spider powers.
-Her
+and emerged only 17-years-old with her new spider powers.
+Her new abilities

-new abilities initially included superhuman strength, speed, stamina, agility
+initially included superhuman strength, speed, stamina, agility and reflexes,

-and reflexes, the ability to cling to surfaces and glide on air currents,
+the ability to cling to surfaces and glide on air currents, enhanced pheromone

-enhanced pheromone projection that can cause a variety of effects on others,
+projection that could cause a variety of effects on others, and bio-energy

-and bio-energy discharges from her hands she dubbed “venom blasts.”
-Wundagore
+discharges from her hands she dubbed “venom blasts.”
+Wundagore had become

 transformed into human hybrids.
 Ostracized for being originally human, Jessica